Vidnez/NES-ACTION-SET-THEME/README.md

 1.- Unzip NES_ACTION_SET.zip

-2.- Copy the skin folder to ROMS/CFW
+2.- Copy the skin, lang and font folders to ROMS/CFW

 3.- Copy the boot_logo.bmp.gz to MISC partition